connexcs/docs/customer.md

 ### Routing

 #	Ingress Routing

-Under Ingress Routing you can assign a customer rate card to your customer account, the detailed functions are explained [Click Here]: https://docs.connexcs.com/en/latest/ingress-routing/
+Under Ingress Routing you can assign a customer rate card to your customer account, the detailed functions are explained on [Ingress Routing]

 ![alt text][routing-tab]